The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 - $1,500,000 Settlement – Secured for a group home resident who was physically abused by other residents, leading to serious harm.

-- $1,250,000 Settlement – Reached for a wrongful death claim after a woman tragically choked, with the case settled before litigation.
+- $1,250,000 Settlement – Reached after a woman tragically choked, with the case settled before litigation.

 - $1,200,000 Settlement – Awarded for a disabled woman who was injured in a nursing home van accident.